 We are confident that the vast majority of people are going to want to do the right thing and help protect others by bringing a face covering and wearing it while in stations and on trains.

 If you are seen by railway staff without a face covering during your journey or refuse to wear one whilst travelling with us, you will be politely reminded about the need to do so.

 Face coverings are widely available online and we would advise customers to purchase one before they travel with us.
 We do have a range of masks for sale at our Mtogo stores located at Liverpool Central, Southport, Hamilton Square, Moorfields, Lime Street and Liverpool South Parkway, but you are advised not to rely on stock being available at stores to complete your journey.

 I have a medical condition that means I cannot wear a face covering, can I still travel?

 You may still be approached by a member of our team and asked why you are not wearing a face covering.
-We want people to be able to travel with dignity and our staff will act considerately towards those who cannot wear a mask due to their disability.
+We would encourage you to use one of our face covering exemption cards which you can show to a member of staff when necessary.

 I am travelling with children, do they need to wear face coverings?